Zilliqa/zq2/z2/docs/deployer.md

-  deposit                Deposit the stake amounts to all the validators rpc                    Run RPC calls over the internal network nodes ssh                    Run command over SSH in the internal network nodes backup                 Backup a node data dir restore                Restore a node data dir from a backup reset                  Reset a network stopping all the nodes and cleaning the /data folder restart                Restart a network stopping all the nodes and starting the service again block-number           Show the network nodes block number
+  deposit                Deposit the stake amounts to all the validators rpc                    Run RPC calls over the internal network nodes ssh                    Run command over SSH in the internal network nodes backup                 Backup a node data dir in the persistence bucket restore                Restore a node data dir from a backup in the persistence bucket reset                  Reset a network stopping all the nodes and cleaning the /data folder restart                Restart a network stopping all the nodes and starting the service again block-number           Show the network nodes block number